Is it okay to run after eating? Well, the answer is it depends...

 The body needs time to digest a meal and this digestion process requires energy.
 To facilitate this, more blood flow is sent to the stomach and other internal organs.
 This is why people can feel sleepy after a large meal.

 While more blood flows to the internal organs, there is less blood available to fuel muscles in the arms and legs.
-This means that running performance can be compromised if you eat too much, too soon before a run,
+This means that running performance can be compromised if you eat too much, too soon before a run.

 The exact opposite happens when we run: blood flow is redirected from internal organs to the large working muscles to provide the necessary energy for muscles to power your run.

-What should you eat before a run?
+So, what should you eat before a run?

-When it comes to what to eat before running, very runner is different – some might choose to eat a main meal, breakfast, lunch or tea, and then wait a few hours and go for a run.
+When it comes to what to eat before running, every runner is different – some might choose to eat a main meal, breakfast, lunch or tea, and then wait a few hours and go for a run.
 If the meal has enough protein, carbs and some fats, you should be fuelled enough to run up to 10k, perhaps even further.
 If it’s a run of moderate pace, you will most likely have enough energy for the run.

 However, if you plan to run further or do a harder intervals session as part of your trail running training plan, you might benefit from an extra snack an hour or so before a run.
 It depends how long ago that you ate a main meal.